Best Resume Format for Any Job: Examples & Templates

 - Excellent resume format for jobs with a premium on specific skills, particularly transferable skills across jobs or industries.

-- Good format for presenting a wide range of qualifications.
+- Suitable format for presenting a wide range of qualifications.

 - Emphasis on skills rather than work history is not a great fit for jobs that require experience.

-- Not the best resume format for job seekers who can show off consistent career development and achievements at previous jobs.
+- Not recommended for job seekers who can show off consistent career development and achievements at previous jobs.

 - Applicant tracking systems (ATS) can have difficulties scanning this format.
 See our ATS formatting guide for additional tips on increasing your chances of passing ATS.